 Remember to account for asset depreciation when valuing an asset.

-The Australian Tax Office offers the following Capital Gains Tax (CGT) concessions to small business owners.
+The Australian Tax Office offers small business owners the following Capital Gains Tax (CGT) concessions.

 - 15-year exemption – may exempt a capital gain from a business asset you have owned for at least 15 years